Danish0605/data-portfolio-danish/Mobile-Recharge-Plan-Analysis/README.md

-# 📊 Mobile Recharge Plan Analysis
+# 📊 Recharge Plan Analysis Using SQL

-This SQL-based project analyzes recharge behavior across prepaid telecom plans offered by Jio, Airtel, Vi, and BSNL.
-Using structured customer and transaction data, it delivers insights into plan popularity, customer segmentation, and churn patterns—ideal for showcasing business-focused analytics skills.
+This project analyzes mobile recharge transactions for 20 customers across major Indian telecom providers: Jio, Airtel, Vi, and BSNL.
+The data simulates 100 recharge events from January to April 2025, designed to surface key patterns in user behavior and plan usage.

-## 📁 Project Files
+## 📁 Files Included

-- `schema.sql` – Table creation for `Customers` and `Recharges`
+- `schema.sql` — Table creation scripts for `Customers` and `Recharges`
-- `insert.sql` – Over 50 recharge transactions with repeated plan usage and varied customer behavior
+- `insert.sql` — Full dataset of 100 recharge entries
-- `queries.sql` – Analytical queries covering recharge trends, unique user counts, spending tiers, and churn indicators
+- `queries.sql` — Analytical queries covering plan usage, spending tiers, and churn detection
+- `query-results.md` — Insight summary based on query output

-## 🎯 Project Objectives
+## 🎯 Objectives

-- Identify frequently used recharge plans and their user reach
+- Understand which recharge plans are most popular
-- Segment customers based on spending patterns
+- Segment customers by their total spend
-- Detect inactive users and potential churn risks
+- Identify potential churn cases based on recharge gaps
-- Interpret recharge trends using aggregations, filters, and conditional logic

-## 🧠 SQL Techniques Demonstrated

-- Joins (`INNER JOIN`)
-- Aggregations (`GROUP BY`, `SUM`, `COUNT`, `DISTINCT`)
-- Filtering (`HAVING`, `NOT IN`, `WHERE`)
-- Conditional logic using `CASE`
+- Provide clean SQL output suitable for dashboards or reporting

+## 🔧 Technologies Used

+- SQL Server (T-SQL)
+- Joins, Aggregation, Grouping, Case logic, Date functions
-- Query optimization for readable and insightful outputs
+- GitHub for version control and project publishing

-## 💡 Sample Insights

-- The ₹239 Jio plan had the highest usage, favored by over 10 customers
-- Spending tiers revealed 1 high spender with transactions above ₹1000
-- Airtel’s ₹299 plan saw consistent usage across multiple regions
-- Inactivity detected for 10 customers with no recharge in the last 20 days

-## 🖼️ Screenshot Output Summary

-- **Top Spenders**
-  Displays customers ranked by total recharge amount using `SUM(Amount)` grouped by name.
-Highlights high-value users for targeted promotions.

-- **Recharge Spend by Age Group**
-  Categorizes spending based on customer age brackets, showing which age groups are more likely to recharge higher-value plans.

-- **Churn Candidates/In Active Customers**
-  Flags customers who haven’t recharged for over 30 days using `DATEDIFF()` logic, useful for identifying potential churn or re-engagement targets.

-📍 Built for data analyst portfolio · Powered by SQL Server · Bengaluru
+## 👨‍💼 About the Analyst

+Built by Danish, an aspiring data analyst with hands-on SQL proficiency, persistent debugging skills, and strong interest in AI-integrated workflows.